HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 By the end, you will have:

-* A VM disk image (qcow2) containing Ubuntu Desktop AMD64.
+* A VM disk image, `disk.qcow2`, containing Ubuntu Desktop AMD64.
-* Two UEFI flash images: one for firmware code (read-only) and one for UEFI variables (persistent).
+* Two UEFI flash images: one for firmware code and one for persistent UEFI variables.
-* A repeatable QEMU command line for installer boot over VNC.
+* A repeatable QEMU command line for installer boot over SPICE.
-* A repeatable QEMU command line for normal boot over VNC and SSH.
+* A repeatable QEMU command line for normal boot over SPICE and SSH.
+* Working copy/paste between the host and guest after `spice-vdagent` is installed.
 * An optional headless command after SSH or serial console access is confirmed.
 * Optional AMD Zen 3 style CPU branding.